 - responding to student's diverse needs;

-- overcoming potential learning and assessment barriers for individual or groups of students.
+- overcoming potential learning and assessment barriers for individuals or groups of students.

 The decision to accept a new student with special educational needs, or the decision to request an existing family to find an alternative educational institution for their child with special educational needs, will be made by the school Principal.